KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   expandFeatureContentMeth ⇒ string</h5>
 Expand self's {{book.api.AspectContent}} in the supplied feature,replacing that content (within the feature).
-Once expansion iscomplete, **feature-u** will perform a delayed validation of theexpanded content.**API:** {{book.api.expandFeatureContentMeth$}}The default behavior simply implements the expansion algorithmdefined by {{book.api.managedExpansion}}:```jsfeature[this.name] = feature[this.name](fassets);```This default behavior rarely needs to change.
+Once expansion iscomplete, **feature-u** will perform a delayed validation of theexpanded content.**API:** {{book.api.expandFeatureContentMeth$}}The default behavior simply implements the expansion algorithmdefined by {{book.api.expandWithFassets}}:```jsfeature[this.name] = feature[this.name](fassets);```This default behavior rarely needs to change.
 It however providesa hook for aspects that need to transfer additional content fromthe expansion function to the expanded content.
 As an example, the`reducer` aspect must transfer the slice property from theexpansion function to the expanded reducer.

 <table>
   <thead>